zappascout/devil_notes-sources/docs/notes_5_devil.md

 ###54
 ==Lord Byron's first speech on ascending to the House of Lords==:
-And guess what, through the magic of the internet you can follow this debate.
-From *Hansard*, [Debate on the 1812 Framework Bill][debate].
+And guess what, through the magic of the internet and the British Parliament's official record of proceedings, *Hansard*, you can follow this debate.
+See *Hansard*, [Debate on the 1812 Framework Bill][debate].
 [debate]:https://api.parliament.uk/historic-hansard/lords/1812/feb/27/frame-work-bill

 ###55